Photo of Laura Liu

 • Publication:

-2022: Full-Information Estimation of Heterogeneous Agent Models Using Macro and Micro Data, Quantitative Economics, forthcoming
+2023: Full-Information Estimation of Heterogeneous Agent Models Using Macro and Micro Data, Quantitative Economics

-2022: Forecasting with a Panel Tobit Model, Quantitative Economics, forthcoming
+2023: Forecasting with a Panel Tobit Model, Quantitative Economics

 • Updated working papers:

-2022: I am happy to serve as Associate Editor for Journal of Applied Econometrics and Journal of Econometric Methods
+• I am happy to serve as Associate Editor for Journal of Applied Econometrics, The Econometrics Journal, and Journal of Econometric Methods

 Research